UK-Pendyala/nasa-dashboard-server/README.md

   - If omitted, the backend treats it as `startDate` (or fetches NASA’s default range depending on implementation).
   - Must not be before `startDate`.

+## Trade-offs

+### 1. Fastify vs Express

+#### Fastify

+- **Performance**:
+  Lower overhead with faster JSON handling and routing in benchmarks for typical API workloads.

+- **Plugin System**:
+  Encapsulation and scoped decorators make it easier to structure large APIs.

+- **Type Support**:
+  Provides good TypeScript typings out of the box (e.g., typed route parameters and replies).

+#### Express

+- **Familiarity & Ecosystem**:
+  Ubiquitous documentation and examples, with a huge middleware ecosystem;

+- **Flexibility**:
+  Minimal core, allowing for easy addition of small routes without requiring schemas or boilerplate.

+- **Tooling Inertia**:
+  Many libraries and tutorials are built using Express.
+(Huge online documentation and support)

+#### my Choice

+I chose **Fastify** due to project requirements.
+It provided strong TypeScript types and was amazing.

+### 2. TypeScript vs JavaScript

+#### TypeScript

+- **Safety**:
+  Static types catch route/DTO/middleware mismatches at compile time, leading to fewer runtime bugs.

+- **Developer Experience (DX)**:
+  Provides autocomplete, safer refactoring, and ensures API changes (e.g., modifying response shapes) propagate as compile errors.

+- **Costs**:
+  - Has steap learning curve for first time users.

+#### JavaScript

+- **Simplicity & Speed**:
+  No build step required, making it the fastest option for prototyping and deploying small services.

+#### my Choice

+I chose **TypeScript** for its correctness and maintainability as the API surface grows.
+Features like schemas and models integration benefit significantly from TypeScript.